 Don’t be a dickhead.
 She brought you tiramisu.

-Audra paused and turned her head, waiting for him to continue, waiting to hear what he had to say.
+Audra paused and turned her head.
+Waited for him to continue.
 He took one more step out into the hallway and immediately noticed Bryan perched in the open doorway of their room a few feet away with arms crossed and eyes narrowed, glaring at him.
 To Ben, he seemed to be standing there like a witness or a bodyguard for Audra, ensuring that his fiancée was safe and that Ben wasn’t mistreating her again.
 If contempt was a tangible object, it would have smacked the two friends to the floor.

 Ben clenched his jaw.
 Clenched the box in his hand until one side folded in under the pressure of his fingers.
 “Nothing,” he told Audra, his resolve vanished.
 “Thanks for the dessert.
 I’ll see you in the morning…” He swung the door back open and made to step inside, but before he could disappear into the safety of the room, a hand clamped down onto his bicep, forcing him to pause.
 Looking over his shoulder, he discovered Bryan standing only a few inches behind him.